kmecpp/Osmium/README.md

     	<version>1.0-SNAPSHOT</version>
 	</dependency>

+Note: Artifacts on Maven Central may not be up to date.
+Please clone the repo to ensure you are using the latest version

 <hr>

 # Examples

 To see a fully working example of an Osmium plugin, check out the [built in plugin we have here](https://github.com/kmecpp/Osmium/tree/master/src/main/java/com/kmecpp/osmium/core).

-You can ignore OsmiumBukkitMain and OsmiumSpongeMain as those will be automatically generated for regular Osmium plugins.
+You can ignore OsmiumBukkitMain, OsmiumSpongeMain, and OsmiumBungeeMain as those will be automatically generated for regular Osmium plugins.

 ## Listeners